Finding the Best Places to Retire Since 2006!

 Cons: Tourists from around the world clog everything - the narrow roads, the restaurants, Acadia National Park - during summer and fall.

-Notes: Bar Harbor is perhaps the most charming town on the East coast.
+Notes: Bar Harbor is perhaps the most charming town on the East coast and a little bit magical.
 Cruise ships are particularly prevalent during September.
-The town has grown by 19% within the last two decades.
+The town has grown by 3% within the last decade.

 Recommended as a Retirement Spot?
 Yes